 NALA is the National Agility Link Association.
 It offers a competition covering 11 months of the year called the "National Agility Link Novelty Correspondence Series" (NALA or Link for short!!) and a magazine called "AGILITY LINK" which is produced every month except July.

-NALA is pleased to announce that grants will be forwarded to the following clubs:-
+In 2019 NALA gave grants to the following clubs:-

 Nelson - for wing jumps $450

 North Taranaki - long jumps $350

 Every year NALA welcomes applications from clubs to apply for a Grant.
 Could it be your club this year?

 See the Forms page for more information.